doomnonius/keyforging/README.md

 <li>If scout gives a minion skirmish for a turn, it keeps skirmish until death.
 Might be fixed.</li>
 <li>Nocturnal Manuevers didn't work.</li>
 <li>Artifact of active house thinks it can't be used. - b/c actions aren't set up yet</li>
-<li>Experienced a glitch where extra cards I couldn't hover ended up in my hand.
-This was on turn one in a game.
-Haven't seen it replicated yet.</li>
 <li></li>
 <li></li>
 <li></li>